Ubuntu Desktop Vs Ubuntu Server

 Ubuntu Desktop

-Ubuntu Desktop comes packed with a number of useful apps, including as web browsers, productivity tools, and media players.
+Ubuntu Desktop comes packed with several useful apps, including web browsers, productivity tools, and media players.
 It makes use of the APT package manager, which makes program installation and updates easier through the program Center or the console.

 Ubuntu Server